FeyAgape/Mobile-Web-Specialist-Lesson-Notes/Learning/Web-Tooling-and-Automation.md

 Now if you run the watch command you’ll see that gulp immediately starts watching your files for changes.

-## Grunt (build tool) focuses on configuration
+### Grunt (build tool) focuses on configuration

-### Build Tools pros to look for
-1. Fast
-2. Community-driven
-3. Modular and extensible
-4. Feature-rich

 ## Expressive Live Editing tools

+Live editing tools can cause any connected browsers to automatically relaod if you change any files.

 **Install browser-sync.**
 Create a browser-sync object and initialize the server.